ccarrero-sf/cortex_agents_summit/README.md

     RELATIVE_PATH LIKE '%.jpeg';
 ```

-Check the descriptions created and that the Tool will be used to retrieve information when needed:
+Check the descriptions created and that the Tool that will be used to retrieve information when needed:

 ```SQL
 select * from DOCS_CHUNKS_TABLE